rmehner/lol-chest-status/README.md

 # LoL chest status

-This is a simple utility to see if you can get a chest with a certain champion in League of Legends
+## Check if you can get a chest with that champion

+My friends and me, we mostly play ARAM and we sometimes want to know if we can get a chest with a champion and the official client does not show this if you're in the champion select screen.
+This scratches our own itch.
+It might scratch yours.

+This is *not* beautiful and the result of a quick hack, don't use it in production.
+No frameworks have been harmed making this.

 ## Requirements